precice/precice.github.io/pages/community/community-contribute-to-precice.md

 ### Tutorial-specific codes

 In case a tutorial-specific code example is needed for this tutorial, and this can be reused among participants, add that in `solver-<code>/`.
+See, for example, the [partitioned heat conduction tutorial](https://github.com/precice/tutorials/tree/develop/partitioned-heat-conduction).

 You don't need to have a participant-specific configuration file in a participant case (even though that would be nice).
 Instead, you can hard-code the configuration of each participant in the code and select the respective participant via a command-line argument.
 A case-specific `run.sh` that provides the participant as command-line argument is enough.